wikirona/wikirona/README.md

 # Contributing

-Please contact me here via an issue or PR, or join
+Please contact us here via an issue or PR, or join the [Virgo Discord Chat](https://discord.gg/eBdWQVZ).